Sir Donough O'Brien, 1st Baronet: Life

 Donat was born in 1642 to Conor O'Brien of Leamaneh Castle and Máire Rua McMahon, the daughter of Sir Turlough McMahon, Lord of East Corca Baiscin.
 He was nine years old when his father, a Colonel of Horse, was slain in 1651, defending the pass of Inchicronan.
 His mother worked to ensure the land would be passed on to Donat by marrying a Cromwellian soldier named John Cooper, by whom she had a son Henry, at least eight years later.

 In his early teens he was sent to London, through the efforts of his Cooper step-father, to study law in the Temple.
 Following the death of Cromwell and the Restoration, Donat returned to Ireland where he resided at Leamaneh Castle and remained a bachelor until July 1674, when a marriage contract was drawn up between him and Lucia Hamilton, the daughter of Sir George Hamilton.
 Lucia died after only two years of this marriage but bore Donat a son, Lucius in 1675.
 He remarried a year after to Elizabeth Deane, daughter of Major Joseph Deane (a Cromwellian soldier who had been granted land near Dublin), on 23 July 1677 in St. Werburghs Church, Dublin.
 With her he had a son named Henry and two daughters, Honora and Elizabeth.
 She too died after six years and was buried in St. Bride's Church Dublin in February 1684.
 For the rest of his life Donat remained a widower, and his household was managed by his housekeeper.
 His eldest daughter Honora died of smallpox in 1685 and his mother (Máire Rua) died in 1686.
 These deaths may have prompted Donat to write a Will in 1689.
-His younger daughter, Elizabeth later died, aged 18, in 1697, leaving Donat with only his two sons, Lucius and Henry.
+His younger daughter, Elizabeth later died, aged 18, in 1697, leaving Donat with his two sons, Lucius and Henry.